Company that owns kindergarten apologizes to children and parents

-Police said they had also detained another woman for "rumor mongering," accusing her of posting fabricated information online about the involvement of military personnel in the incident, which prompted an unusual denial from the country's defense ministry.
+The police also announced the detention of another woman for “rumor mongering,” accusing her of posting fabricated information online about the involvement of military personnel in the incident, which prompted an unusual denial from the Defense Ministry in a press release Friday.

-Over the weekend, the company said it fired both the detained teacher and the head of the kindergarten, promising to provide psychological counseling to the victims, upgrade safety measures in its facilities and set up an independent supervision system.
+The company promised to provide psychological counseling to the victims, upgrade safety measures in its facilities and set up an independent supervision system.

-But the latest developments don't appear to have quelled intense nationwide debates about the incident.
-It has sparked public outrage, parental soul-searching, government pledges and widespread online censorship.
+But the latest developments appear to have failed to quell intense nationwide debates about the incident, which has triggered public outrage, parental soul-searching, government pledges and online censorship.

 The story broke last week after numerous parents accused RYB Xintiandi of drugging and molesting their children.

-In a video posted on Weibo, China's equivalent of Twitter, the mother who police now say was lying, said at least eight parents told the authorities that their young children had fallen victim to abuse and molestation while attending the school.
+According to one parent – in a video posted on Weibo, China’s equivalent of Twitter – at least eight parents told police that their young children had fallen victim to abuse and molestation while attending the school.

 The video was viewed millions of times before being deleted from Weibo.